Your content marketing team should include the following roles:

-Are they frequently scrolling through Facebook, LinkedIn, Twitter, Instagram, or elsewhere?
+Are they frequently scrolling through Facebook, LinkedIn, Twitter, or Instagram?

 If you want to reach your audience in a meaningful way, you have to do it on their level in the places they inhabit, in the formats they most prefer.

 Many of these platforms are constantly evolving their algorithms for how, when, and for whom they display content, so it’s important to find someone who:

-A social media expert is skilled in finding where your audience is and how to best deliver your company’s message to reach them and engage them in purposeful ways.
+A social media expert with all these skills will know how to best deliver your company’s message to reach prospects and engage them in purposeful ways.

 Without leadership on board, the rest of the company won’t see content marketing as a priority and will often push back on helping the marketing team.

-If the rest of the company isn’t in-tune with the content your marketing team is producing, they won’t have any idea of what kinds of content is available on the website and won’t be pointing customers and prospects to it.
+If the rest of the company isn’t in-tune with the content your marketing team is producing, they won’t have any idea of what kinds of content is available on the website and won’t point customers and prospects to it.

 The sales team should be working closely with the marketing team.
-Nobody understands the struggles prospects are having or their questions quite like the salespeople talking to them every day.
+Nobody understands the struggles that prospects are having or their questions quite like the salespeople who talk to them every day.